TITLE 23: EDUCATION AND CULTURAL RESOURCES

 7) Staff Report

-Following the staff analysis, Board staff will summarize its findings and develop a recommendation to the Board regarding the new degree program request.
+Following the staff analysis, Board staff will summarize its findings and develop a recommendation to the Board regarding the new certificate or degree program request.
 This recommendation will be shared with the applicant.
 This recommendation will be one of the following:

 8) Staff Recommendations to the Board